JanneMattila/www/docs/_posts/2024/04/2024-04-01-appgw-and-rule-updater.markdown

 `RuleAllowCorporateIPs` rule is set to _allow_ traffic from known Corporate IP ranges.
-This means that no matter what, internal users can connect to the application from the Office or if they use VPN.
+This means that no matter what, internal users can connect to the application from the Office network or if they use VPN and it's configured this scenario in mind.

 `RuleGeoDeny` will _deny_ traffic from countries that are not in the _allowed country list_.
 This is not _enabled_ normally but can be enabled when needed.
+After all, we know countries where majority of our users are coming from but we can allow global access under normal circumstances.

 `RuleRateLimit` will _limit_ the number of requests coming from a single IP address.
 This is set to a value well above the tested normal usage, so it won't affect normal users.